What is the McDonough Center?

 What is the role of "service" in the Leadership Program?

 Leadership development demands that students both observe leadership in action and practice it; therefore, the leadership program coordinates with sites in the community and on campus to provide leadership opportunities for students.
 Because we believe that the improvement of community must be the highest goal of ethical leadership, students are required to perform meaningful community service in all five tracks.
-This requirement is intended to help students gain a better understanding of the realities of living in a democratic community and to observe and practice leadership as it manifests itself within an organization.
+This requirement is intended to help students gain a better understanding of the realities of living in a democratic society and to observe and practice leadership as it manifests itself within an organization.
 During their freshman and sophomore years, students work in teams, a result of the belief that leadership is primarily a group process.
 In the leadership classes that integrate service into the curriculum, students working in teams discover that experience illuminates theory.
 A few of the strategies used to debrief the service experience include: defining leadership; defining mutual purposes; comparing different leadership styles; working beyond conflict; studying how the structure of an organization adds to or detracts from communication; observing how power is used; identifying which dynamics make a team succeed or fail; and pinpointing and solving problems.

 What is the Leadership Study Abroad Program?